seqcode/Bichrom-Regression/README.md

 python trainNN/train.py fit --config config.yaml --model Bichrom --model.batch_size 256 --model.conv1d_filter=128 --model.seqonly=true --data.data_config bichrom_out/test1/step1_output/bichrom.yaml
 ```

-Outputs will be stored under the folder specified by `trainer.logger.save_dir`, which would be `lightning_logs`(described in `config.yaml`) in this example
+Outputs will be stored under the folder specified by `trainer.logger.save_dir`, which would be `lightning_logs/version_0`(described in `config.yaml`) in this example

 ### Step 3 - Test Model

 Supply the config file and the checkpoint in the output directory of model training to `test` command, as example:

 ```
-python trainNN/train.py test --config lightning_logs/version_1/config.yaml --ckpt_path test/lightning_logs/version_1/checkpoints/epoch=11-step=48.ckpt
+python trainNN/train.py test --config lightning_logs/version_1/config.yaml --ckpt_path lightning_logs/version_0/checkpoints/epoch=11-step=48.ckpt
  --trainer.logger TensorBoardLogger --trainer.logger.save_dir test_logs/
 ```

-Outputs will be stored under the folder specified by `trainer.logger.save_dir`, which would be `test_logs` in this example
+Outputs will be stored under the folder specified by `trainer.logger.save_dir`, which would be `test_logs/version_0` in this example

 ## Tensorboard visualization